 The LCR Rule requires quarterly public disclosure of quantitative information about a covered institution's Liquidity Coverage Ratio ("LCR") calculation and a qualitative discussion of its LCR.
-The Company is required to calculate its LCR on a daily basis and disclose the quarterly average of the ratio.
-For the three months ended June 30, 2021, the Company and each of the Banks exceeded the LCR requirement.
+The Company and each of the Banks are required to calculate their respective LCRs on a daily basis.
+Additionally, the Company is required to disclose the quarterly average of its LCR.
+For the three months ended September 30, 2021, the Company and each of the Banks exceeded the LCR requirement.

-In October 2019, the Federal Banking Agencies finalized rules that provide for tailored application of certain capital, liquidity and stress testing requirements across different categories of banking institutions ("Tailoring Rules").
+Following the tailoring of the Basel III Capital Rules, the Federal Banking Agencies provide for tailored application of certain capital, liquidity and stress testing requirements across different categories of banking institutions ("Tailoring Rules").
 As a bank holding company ("BHC") with total consolidated assets of at least \$250 billion that does not exceed any of the applicable risk-based thresholds, we are a Category III institution under the Tailoring Rules.
-As such, the Company's and the Banks' total net cash outflows are multiplied by an outflow adjustment percentage of 85%.
-Although the Banks may hold more HQLA than they need to meet their LCR requirements, the LCR Rule restricts the amount of such excess HQLA held at the Banks (referred to as "Trapped Liquidity") that can be included in the Company's HQLA amount.
-Because we typically manage the Banks' LCRs to levels well above 100%, the amount of Trapped Liquidity will also increase as the Banks' total net cash outflows are reduced by the outflow adjustment percentage of 85%.
+As such, the Company's and each of the Banks' total net cash outflows are multiplied by an outflow adjustment percentage of 85%.
+Although each of the Banks may hold more HQLA than it needs to meet its LCR requirements, the LCR Rule restricts the amount of such excess HQLA held at the Banks (referred to as "Trapped Liquidity") that can be included in the Company's HQLA Amount.
+Because we typically manage each of the Banks' LCRs to levels well above 100%, the amount of Trapped Liquidity will also increase as the Banks' total net cash outflows are reduced by the outflow adjustment percentage of 85%.

 For additional information about the liquidity guidelines we are subject to, see "Part I-Item 1.
-Business-Supervision and Regulation" in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Form 10-K") and "MD&A-Liquidity Risk Profile" in our quarterly Report on Form 10-Q for the Quarter ended June 30, 2021 (the "Q2 2021 Form 10-Q").
+Business-Supervision and Regulation" in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Form 10-K") and "MD&A-Liquidity Risk Profile" in our quarterly Report on Form 10-Q for the Quarter ended September 30, 2021 (the "Q3 2021 Form 10-Q").